JessieTennant/NYC_Citibike/README.md

 - This industry is going to be very male-oriented as males are clearly the target customers.
 - Most people use the service during commute times on the weekdays, so there should be more bikes provided for those times.
 - An additional graph I would make would be a visualisation of where the bikes are being checked out.
 Making a map of the city and making pin points would help with the visualisation.
 This will help the business see which areas are most in need of bikes.
 - Another addition graph I would make is a comparison of users of different age groups.
-While we have the data on genders, figuring out which age groups use the service the most frequently will help the business further speicify their target customers.
+While we have the data on genders, figuring out which age groups use the service the most frequently will help the business further specify their target customers.